joewdavies/gridviz-ookla/README.md

 ### Convert to CSV using QGIS

 - Add shapefile to map
-- reproject to Robinson (EPSG: 54030)
+- Reproject to Robinson (EPSG: 54030) or whatever local projection you want if you are only using a section of the dataset.
 - Calculate new fields for x and y cell coordinates using `x_min( $geometry )` and `y_min( $geometry )` expressions.
 - Export > save features as > CSV
 - Export xmin ymin and data attributes (e.g. avg_d_kbps)